 The zoning enforcement officer (ZEO) shall administer and enforce this article.
-The ZEO may be provided with the assistance of such other persons as the City manager may direct.
-If the zoning enforcement officer shall find that any of the provisions of this article are being violated, they shall notify in writing the person responsible for such violation, indicating the nature of the violation and order the action necessary to correct that violation.
-Notices of Violation shall be provided in conformance with statutory procedures as described in 160D-404(a).
-The ZEO shall order the discontinuance of illegal use of land, buildings, or structures; the removal of illegal buildings or structures or of additions, alterations, or structural changes thereto; or the discontinuance of any illegal work being done; and the ZEO shall take any other action authorized by this article or state statute to ensure compliance with, or to prevent the violation of, its provisions.
+He-The ZEO may be provided with the assistance of such other persons as the city manager may direct.
+If the zoning enforcement officer shall find that any of the provisions of this article are being violated, he-they shall notify in writing the person responsible for such violation, indicating the nature of the violation and order the action necessary to correct that violation.
+Notice of Violations shall be provided in conformance with statutory procedures as described in 160D-404(a).
+He-The ZEO shall order the discontinuance of illegal use of land, buildings, or structures; the removal of illegal buildings or structures or of additions, alterations, or structural changes thereto; or the discontinuance of any illegal work being done; and he-the ZEO shall take any other action authorized by this article to insure compliance with, or to prevent violation of, its provisions.